Leroymilo/FurnitureFramework/doc/Furniture.md

 The description of the Furniture that will be displayed in the game.
 If this is not set, the game will use one of the default descriptions that depends on the [placement restriction](#placement-restriction) of the Furniture (like vanilla Furniture have).
 Variant tokens can be used in this field.

-This field supports i18n translation in the exact same way as the [Display Name](#display-name).
+This field supports i18n translations, see the [relevant documentation](Author.md#i18n-integration).

 ## Animation